kmoppel/acid-tools/README.md

 ## pg_repack_wrapper

-A light wrapper around [pg_repack](https://github.com/reorg/pg_repack) tool, providing re-packing of only bloated tables, starting from the most bloated ones
+A light wrapper around [pg_repack](https://github.com/reorg/pg_repack) tool, providing re-packing of only bloated tables, starting from the most bloated ones.

 ## psql_switch

 Generates wrappers for the "psql" command line tool, connecting directly to the right database by name and providing handy status information scripts.
-Needs the libpq "connection service file" (~/.pg_service.conf) to be there for input
+Needs the libpq "connection service file" (~/.pg_service.conf) to be there for input.

 *Usage samples:*